mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ]
 ```
   - click Save Changes towards the bottom right
-- now repeat the entire step above again, but make a production s3 bucket named something like `app-s3-bucket-production` and note the production bucket name in your `.env` file
+- now repeat the entire step above again, but make a production s3 bucket named something like `app-s3-bucket-production` and note the production bucket name in your `.secrets` file
 - now that we know our bucket names, let's update the our user policy with the bucket name
   - in the searchbar at the top of the page, type `iam` and select `IAM`
   - click `Policies` in the left sidebar under Access Management
   - in the searchbar under Policies, type `app-s3-user-policy` -> click `app-s3-user-policy` under Policy Name
   - click Edit towards the top right
-  - in the Policy Editor text editor area, change the line `"Resource": ["arn:aws:s3:::<development bucket name>", "arn:aws:s3:::<production bucket name>"]` replace `<development bucket name>` and `<production bucket name>` with your development bucket name and production bucket name, respectively, in your `.env` file
+  - in the Policy Editor text editor area, change the line `"Resource": ["arn:aws:s3:::<development bucket name>", "arn:aws:s3:::<production bucket name>"]` replace `<development bucket name>` and `<production bucket name>` with your development bucket name and production bucket name, respectively, in your `.secrets` file
   - click Next towards the bottom right
   - click Save Changes towards the bottom right
 - see what region you're logged into
   - click the AWS logo in the top left
   - in the top right there will be a region dropdown - click it
   - look at the highlighted region in the dropdown and look for the region string to the right of it - something like `us-east-1`
-  - paste your region string in your `~/app/.env` file in the `aws region` line
+  - paste your region string in your `~/app/.secrets` file in the `aws region` line
 - we're now done with our S3 setup and our AWS dashboard, at least for now.
 So let's go back to our terminal where we're building out our rails backend

 ### Rubocop